cogentcore/cogent/README.md

 # TODO

-* saveas needs to revert any existing node with same name!

 * gide ./ opens .gide file if avail

-* if user tries to open a file under a closed directory, it doesn't work -- need to look at paths and open dirs as needed.

 * keyfun does not apply for editing just the keys -- need to edit the value too..

-* Console redirecting stdout, err

 * add more other languages: ??

-* relative path links ../../../etc should work better

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..